C18H24O2/darkly/breaches/opsec_signin-bruteforce/resources/BREACH.md

 ## Exploit

+The password for `admin` is `shadow`, it was bruteforced via a wordlist in a few seconds.

+## How to fix

 Don't use a shitty password.
 That's it.
 That's all it takes.

-The password for `admin` is `shadow`, it was bruteforced via a wordlist in a few seconds.

 ## Sidenote